Variable groups for builds and releases

 cannot be accessed directly in scripts - instead they must be passed as arguments to a task.

-Any changes made centrally to a variable group, such as a change in the value of a variable or the addition of new variables, will automatically be made available to all the definitions or environments to which the variable group is linked.
+Any changes made centrally to a variable group, such as a change in the value of a variable or the addition of new variables, will automatically be made available to all the definitions or stages to which the variable group is linked.